Jorand/addic7ed-bot/README.md

 # Run the app
 npm start

-# Package the app for mac
+# Build the app for mac
-npm run package-mac
-# Package the app for windows
-npm run package-win
-# Package the app for linux
-npm run package-linux
+npm run dist
 ```